B vitamins: Molecular functions

+To the right, a diagram of some of the major B vitamins (2, 3, 5, 9, and 12) are shown as precursors for certain essential biochemical reactants (FAD, NAD+, coenzyme A, and heme B respectively).
+The structural similarities between them are highlighted, which illustrates the precursor nature of many B vitamins while also showing the functionality of the end product used by essential reactions to support human, animal, or cellular life.

+FAD, NAD+, and coenzyme A are all essential for the catabolic release of free energy (dG) to power the activity of the cell and more complex life forms.
+See the article on Catabolism for more details on how these three essential biochemical reactants help support life.

+Tetrahydrofolate is a necessary co-reactant for synthesizing some amino acids, such as glycine.
+Heme B is the porphyrin derivative macrocycle molecule that holds the iron atom in place in hemoglobin, allowing for the transportation of oxygen through blood.

 Deficiencies

 Several named vitamin deficiency diseases may result from the lack of sufficient B vitamins.
 Deficiencies of other B vitamins result in symptoms that are not part of a named deficiency disease.

 Side effects

-Because water-soluble B vitamins are eliminated in the urine, taking large doses of certain B vitamins usually only produces transient side effects (only exception is pyridoxine).
-General side effects may include restlessness, nausea and insomnia.
-These side effects are almost always caused by dietary supplements and not foodstuffs.
+Because water-soluble B vitamins are eliminated in the urine, taking large doses of most B vitamins usually only produces transient side effects (with the only exception being pyridoxine).
+General side effects may include restlessness, nausea, and insomnia.
+These side effects are almost always caused by dietary supplements and not food.

 Discovery

 Related compounds

 Many of the following substances have been referred to as vitamins as they were once believed to be vitamins.
 They are no longer considered as such, and the numbers that were assigned to them now form the "gaps" in the true series of B-complex vitamins described above (for example, there is no vitamin B4).
 Some of them, though not essential to humans, are essential in the diets of other organisms; others have no known nutritional value and may even be toxic under certain conditions.